GreyZ80/AM9511_for_TRS-80_M2/README.md

 ## Specifications

 Specifications of the board:
 - I/O mapped on addresses 064h (100 decimal) and 065h (101 decimal).
 This can be changed by reprogramming the GAL chip.
-Note that ports 0C0h and above are more or less reserved/in use on the TRS-80.
+Note that ports 0C0h and higher are in use by the internal and peripheral hardware .
   - 064h  reading and writing of data
   - 065h  reading status and writing of commands
 - Port address decoding and RD*, WR*, CS* and RESET* signal generation is done using a GAL 22V10.
 The .PLD file used for the compilation in WinCupl has been added.
 The .JED file can be used by a GAL programmer.